Undergraduate Catalog 2023-2024

-The University of Louisville is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, bachelor, master, specialist, doctoral, and first-professional degrees (DMD, JD, MD).
-Individuals who wish to contact the Commission on Colleges regarding the accreditation status of the university may write the Commission at:
+The University of Louisville is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, bachelor, master, specialist, doctoral, and first-professional degrees (DMD, JD, MD).
+The University of Louisville also may offer credentials such as certificates and diplomas at approved degree levels.

 The University of Louisville reserves the right to change programs of study, academic policies, academic requirements, fees, course information, procedures for the confirmation of degrees, or the announced academic calendar and related deadlines without prior notice.